Do you feel burned out at work? Do you want to take a sabbatical and travel?

 - Keeping your investment income in the 15% tax bracket, then paying zero taxes on it (yes, you read that right)

-- Taking advantage of Roth IRA conversions, then paying zero taxes on it
+- Taking advantage of Roth IRA conversions and paying zero taxes on it

 - Stepping up your tax basis in investments in your regular investment account, then (you guessed it) paying zero taxes on it